CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

-VLAN allowance on trunk ports can be changed per need.
-Check [VLAN Tagging](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Ethernet-Bridging-VLANs/VLAN-Tagging/) page for more information and commands.
+For information on how to assign VLANs to trunk ports reference the [VLAN Tagging](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Ethernet-Bridging-VLANs/VLAN-Tagging/) page for more information and commands.

 ### Switch Ports Configuration - Non-LAG N-VDS Uplink Profile

-if active/standby or active/active non-LAG N-VDS uplink profiles used, switch dowlink interfaces for ESXi must be left regular ports and not use any MLAG ports configuration.
-They has to be added into the bridge as trunk ports.
+If active/standby or active/active, non-LAG N-VDS uplink profiles used, the switch downlink interfaces for ESXi must be left as regular ports and not use any MLAG port configurations.
+They must be added to the bridge as trunk ports.

 {{< tabs "TABID0112213 ">}}
 {{< tab "leaf01 ">}}